Sudhanshu-Taneja/golang/README.md

 # Pointers

 It is a variable that is used to store the memory address of another variable.
+The "&" is used to reference a variable to a pointer while "*" is used to de-reference a pointer and fetch it's value.

+If a pointer points to nothing, then dereferencing it will cause a run-time error.